-TOP TIPS FOR GAMING
+TOP TIPS FOR ONLINE SAFETY

-- Ensure your children are accessing gaming devices in a family space. - Ask your children which sites they are using - •Tell your children that people can lie online, can be mean and they are not always who they say they are. - Ensure your child NEVER gives out any personal information. - Set parental controls for ALL devices. - Set time limits on how long they can game for.
+- Ensure your children are accessing ALL devices in a family space. - Ask your children which sites they are using - •Tell your child to NEVER meet someone in person who they've met in the cyber world. - Ensure your child NEVER gives out any personal information. - Set parental controls for ALL devices. - Set time limits on how long they use technology.
 Allow ample screen-free time before bedtime